-In addition, the Multiphysics Couplings node is added, which automatically includes the multiphysics coupling feature Piezoresistive Effect, Shell.
+In addition, the Multiphysics Couplings node is added, which automatically includes the multiphysics coupling feature Piezoresistivity, Shell.

-The participating Electric Currents, Shell interface by default adds the Piezoresistive Material node with its selection set to all domains.
-This node can also be added manually to the interface similar to any other material model therein.
+The participating Electric Currents in Shells interface by default adds the Piezoresistive Shell node with its selection set to all domains.
+(Such a node can also be added manually to the corresponding interface.)
 All piezoresistivity properties are entered in this node.

-The Piezoresistive Effect, Shell multiphysics coupling node can be active only on the selection where both a Piezoresistive Material and a Linear Elastic Material feature are active.
+The Piezoresistivity, Shell multiphysics coupling node can be active only on the selection where both a Piezoresistive Shell and a Linear Elastic Material feature are active.